 In Art, children learn to express themselves artistically using a range of media, including pencil, paint, sculpture, pottery, digital art, textiles and more.
 Children study great artists and the impact their work has had on the world of art and culture.
 We teach skills explicitly with each unit of art building upon their sketching skills.
 Painting, printing, textiles, digital art, collage and 3D sculptures are taught across all key stages with progression of skills across the school with pupils building on skills learnt in pervious phases.
 Pupils use a sketch book to record their artwork and consolidate their skills.

-Please find the progression map for Art at Bevington below.
-This map details the skills and knowledge pupils are taught in each year through the school.
+Please find the subject overview for Art subject at Bevington below.
+This overview outlines what the pupils are taught in each year through the school.